Caribbean region of Colombia: Economy

 The economy of the Caribbean region is based mainly in the exploitation of natural resources such as coal and natural gas, salt, agricultural products mainly bananas, coffee and oil palm, cotton, tropical fruits among many other products, livestock raising which is practiced extensively in almost all the territory, in Córdoba, Sucre, Atlántico, Magdalena, Bolívar, Cesar and southern La Guajira.
 There is also a service industry and a local import-export industry, mainly in the ports of Cartagena, Barranquilla, and Santa Marta.
 Another major part of the economy is tourism, which concentrates also in Cartagena and Santa Marta along with San Andres and Providencia Islands.

 Culture

 Sports

+Unlike the rest of the country where soccer predominates, baseball in this region is the most popular sport, with teams such as Caimanes de Barranquilla, Tigres de Cartagena, Vaqueros de Montería, Leones de Barranquilla and Toros de Sincelejo competing in the Colombian Professional Baseball League.
+The Caribbean region has been the cradle of not only successful baseball players, but also for having perhaps the most important and outstanding athlete in the region, Édgar Rentería, St. Louis Cardinals hall of famer, in addition to other successful Major League players and even world champions with the Colombia national baseball team at the already extinct Amateur World Series such as Orlando Cabrera, Petaca Rodríguez, Orlando Ramírez, Joaquin Gutierrez, Gio Urshela, Julio Teherán, José Quintana, Donovan Solano, Dayan Díaz, Nabil Crismatt, Ernesto Frieri, Jorge Alfaro, Jordan Díaz, Harold Ramírez, or Didier Fuentes.
+It is the most followed, loved and practiced sports discipline in most of the region, more specifically in the cities of Cartagena, Montería, Sincelejo, and many municipalities in the subregion of Urabá Antioquia, where the "king of sports" is baseball.
+It has a traditional game of more than 110 years called "bate tapita" (name it receives in Cartagena), "tapilla" (name it receives in Montería) or "checa" (name it receives in Barranquilla, Sincelejo, and Riohacha).
+This variant game of baseball contains a long, thin wooden stick, like a bat, and a metal cap like a ball.